jameshussey474/Restaurant-landing-page-1/README.md

 ### Why do it?

 After learning the fundamentals of CSS and some Javascript, I wanted to make a project that encompassed more complex elements compared to previous projects I've done like my [Crypto Calculator](https://paul-mcj.github.io/Crypto-Calculator/) or my [Music Player](https://paul-mcj.github.io/Music-Player/).
-This is by far my biggest project to date, and had taken me dozens of hours to complete with almost 2000 lines of code total.
+This is by far my biggest project to date, and has taken me dozens of hours to complete with almost 2000 lines of code total.

 Like these other projects, this one does not use any frameworks, external libraries or packages -- it is **purely** HTML, CSS and vanilla Javascript.

-## Challenges and what I learned
+### Challenges and what I learned

 -    Regarding CSS, this project taught me the importance of containerization and the importance of layering child elements inside of parent nodes.
 There were many times at the beginning of this project when building the foundation where I was having difficulties with setting text and images in a coherent manner.
 After researching and playing around with the structure of the HTML code, I finally got a handle on why elements are layered in a "containerized" way.